kompanie-dev/reagenz/README.md

 ## Usage

-At first you need to install the package using the following command:
+First, install the package with the following command:

 ```console
 npm i @kompanie/reagenz